GoogleCloudPlatform/firebase-extensions/storage-reverse-image-search/README.md

 * Machine type: The type of machine that is deployed for the index endpoint.
 [Read more about machine types config here](https://cloud.google.com/vertex-ai/docs/predictions/configure-compute#g2-series).

-* Acceletaor type: The accelerator type for the deployed index endpoint.
+* Accelerator type: The accelerator type for the deployed index endpoint.
 [Read more about accelerator types config here](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/MachineSpec#AcceleratorType).

 * Accelerator Count: The number of accelerators to attach to the the deployed index endpoint machine.
 [Read more about accelerator counts config here](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/MachineSpec).